code4business/freeproduct/README.md

 - http://www.webguys.de/magento/turchen-21-kostenlose-produkte-uber-warenkorb-preisregeln/

 # Supported Product Types
 The extension only supports simple and virtual product types, other types or custom options are not supported.
+The reason is that other product types need additional information that can only be added with IDs.
+This leads to a way more complicated module; we want to keep this module clean and easy.

 # Contribution